 Protein Folds and the Failure of the Neo-Darwinian Mechanism

 What does it take to build an animal?
 Not out of clay, crayons, or macaroni, but a real life, in the flesh, animal.
-Or, to try to make things a bit easier than starting from scratch, what would it take to turn one animal, with a unique body plan, into another unique animal, by this...
+Or, to try to make things a bit easier than starting from scratch, what would it take to turn one animal, with a unique body plan, into another unique animal?
+By this...
 Continue Reading →